neurorestore/Vespucci/README.md

 ## Usage

-To derive the spatial AUC, run the `calculate_spatial_auc` function which takes as input a preprocessed features-by-cells (e.g., genes-by-cells) matrix, and a data frame containing metadata associated with each cell, minimally including the spatial coordinates, experimental labels, biological replicates and barcodes.
+To run Vespucci, use the `run_vespucci` function which takes as input a preprocessed features-by-cells (e.g., genes-by-cells) matrix, and a data frame containing metadata associated with each cell, minimally including the spatial coordinates, experimental labels, biological replicates and barcodes.

 This means that in order to use Vespucci, you should have pre-processed your data (e.g., by read alignment and batch-effect removal) across all experimental labels.
 Furthermore, Vespucci requires the spatial transcriptomics dataset to be registered onto the a common coordinate framework.
 This can be done via various spatial registration pacakages, for example `RNiftyReg`.